rapiddweller/rapiddweller-benerator-ce/doc/command_line_tools.md

 The reports above have been created using

-`benerator-benchmark --ce --minDurationSecs 30 --maxThreads 6`
+`benerator-benchmark --minDurationSecs 30 --maxThreads 6`

 ### Assessing Database Performance